 c.
 Examination of Witnesses.

 i.
 All witnesses whose names have been submitted and who are available will be asked to testify unless the Disciplinary Hearing Committee determines that their testimony would not assist in finding relevant facts or in making a recommendation as to the proper disposition of the case.
-The Committee may also ask witnesses to testify whose names have not been submitted by the Vice Chancellor or the student.
+The Committee may also ask witnesses to testify whose names have not been submitted by the Associate Dean for Academic Affairs or the student.
 When practicable, notice of such witnesses shall be given to the student.
 The Chair of the Disciplinary Hearing shall notify all witnesses of the time and place of the hearing.

 ii.
 The Disciplinary Hearing Committee may receive affidavits based upon personal knowledge addressing relevant facts upon a finding that the witness cannot conveniently attend the hearing.
 If the Committee feels that hearing the witness’s testimony is necessary to achieve a fair result and disposition, the Committee may ask the witness to appear to testify or, if the witness is unavailable, take whatever alternative steps it deems appropriate.

 iii.
 Prior to hearing the testimony of a witness, the Chair of the Disciplinary Hearing shall ask the witness whether he or she will truthfully respond to all questions.